-Feel free to ask for more help in our online chat on Nov.
-15 and Nov.
-22 — we’ll have the usual WaPo Food suspects on deck, plus a few special guests, to guide you through all your Thanksgiving preparation needs.
-We’re also available via Twitter, Instagram and good old fashioned email via firstname.lastname@example.org.
+Feel free to ask for more help in the special two-hour edition of our online chat Nov.
+21 (we also answered lots of questions on Nov.
+14)— we’ll have the usual WaPo Food suspects on deck, plus a few special guests, to guide you through all your Thanksgiving preparation needs.
+We’re also available via Twitter, Instagram and good old fashioned email via email@example.com.

 Above all, don’t stress!
 Know that you are perfectly capable of making a dynamite Thanksgiving meal.